makenotion/lsp-mcp/README.md

 # LSP MCP
+An Model Context Protocol (MCP) server that provides LLMs/AI Agents with the capabilities of a language server protocol (LSP) server.
+This gives the AI the ability to get language aware context from the codebase.

 ## Warning
 This is in a POC state.
-Do not use for any real work.

 ## Quick Start
 ### Claude AI